 Take Your Hair Extensions Out & Use Gloves

 Never dye or bleach extensions while you’re wearing them.
-First take them off and them proceed with the dyeing.
+First, take them off and proceed with the dyeing.
 Not only is it much easier, but also safer.

 Also, when handling hair dyes or bleach, protect your hands by wearing gloves.
-Otherwise you’ll end up with colorful fingers and there will be dye under your nails.
-Dye is very hard to remove from skin because it gets into the pores!
+Otherwise, you’ll end up with colorful fingers and there will be dye under your nails.
+The dye is very hard to remove from the skin because it gets into the pores!